Here Comes the Heat Wave

 Applications & Health Benefits

-Higher ranking chiles on the SHU scale, have utility beyond the typical dishes such as curry or hot wings.
-Recently, chile growers have been cross breeding and developing hotter and hotter chiles to the point of weaponization.
-Pepper spray and similar self-defense products are derived from the same chile plants that are used in spice challenges.
-The high capsaicin concentration can also be used in pellets to deter ground rodents.
-For reference, a Jalapeño chile is rated between 2,500 and 8,000 SHU while law enforcement grade pepper spray is rated between 2,000,000 and 5,300,000 SHU.
+Higher-ranking chiles on the SHU scale, have utility beyond the typical dishes such as curry or hot wings.
+Recently, chile growers have been cross-breeding and developing hotter and hotter chiles to the point of weaponization.
+The same chile plants used in spice challenges produce pepper spray and similar self-defense products.
+Their high capsaicin concentration deters ground rodents.
+For instance, a Jalapeño rates between 2,500 and 8,000 SHU, while law enforcement-grade pepper spray rates between 2,000,000 and 5,300,000 SHU.
+These plants serve both harmful and beneficial purposes.

 Dried Green Pepper